semisenioritis/SnMeta/README.md

 How to use this system:
 1. use codeblocks
+    1. Open SnMetaa.cbp
+    2. Build the file
+    3. Run the built file
+    4. the final file (.exe) we need is in (pwd)/bin/Debug/SnMetaa.exe
 2. snmeta is the folder that has been synchronized with git
 3. snmetaa is the folder that actually contains all the code.
 4. run main.cpp